smurfix/range_set/docs/source/main.rst

 * On the other hand, best-case behavior (for lists with no or few holes) is O(1) regardless of the size of the list.

-* The length of a ConSet is the number of distinct ranges.
+* The length of a RangeSet is the number of distinct ranges.
 If you need the number of members, use the ``items`` method.